 If you’re interested in introducing a mystical chicken to your coop, read on to learn more about their history, egg laying, personality and behavior right here…

 The origin of the Ayam Cemani chicken can be traced back to Sumatra and Java, a small Indonesian island.

-It is here that the ancestors of the Cemani were found including the wild or game Ayam Kedu chicken breed and the Ayam Bekisar which is a type of jungle fowl that lives on the islands of Indonesia.
+It is here that the ancestors of the Cemani were found including the wild or game Ayam Kedu chicken breed from the central plains of Java and the Ayam Bekisar chicken which is a type of jungle fowl that lives on the islands of Indonesia.

-Despite some believing that Cemanis are part of the crossing of the green and red jungle fowl of Indonesia, the local people and poultry enthusiasts revealed that these chickens were part of a complex breeding program.
+Despite some believing that Cemanis are part of the crossing of the red and green jungle fowl of Indonesia, the local people and poultry enthusiasts revealed that these chickens were part of a complex breeding program.

 Their strange and otherworldly appearance led to this chicken’s connection to the occult and mysticism.

-Interestingly, chicken in Indonesian means Ayam, and the name Cemani could mean the Cemani village or ‘complete black’ in Sanskrit.
+Interestingly, the word Ayam means chicken in Indonesian, and the name Cemani could mean a place called Cemani or ‘complete black’ in Sanskrit.

 The Cemani rooster rooster has a very loud and distinct crow which resulted in boats using these birds as foghorns, a tradition in Indonesia that continues today.